itslenny39/itslenny39/README.md

 - Male.

 ### Favorite hobbies?
-- Coding, making YouTube videos, playing Garry's Mod, and chatting with friends on Discord.
+- Playing Garry's Mod (do nextbot chases and build random stuff), coding, watching/listening to Project Sekai content/music, digital art & making YouTube videos.

-### Favorite programming language?
+### Favorite programming languages?
+##### *(let's rank it from highest/most used to least/less used favorite language cuz why not)*
+- GLua (GMod's version of Lua)
+- Lua
+- Python
 - C#

-### For your site, why don't you use a free website service like WordPress or Weebly?
-- Most website services either make me pay up for a single site, or they leave watermarks like "Made with \[ X ]".
-Besides, the link will have their name embedded in it.

-### Will your programs run on \[ X ] operating system?
-- No, my programs are Windows-only based programs.
-This is because the C# environment only has support for Windows-based libraries for GUIs (WinForms, WPF).
-There are tools to run WinForms C# code in other OSes, but I don't guarantee the output design of my programs in those OSes nor the used tool.
+- HTML & CSS
+- JavaScript
+- Java

+### Any previous hobbies/projects you have abandoned?
+- Yes, many:
+    - Minecraft modding
+    - Random apps made with Java & C#
+    - Discord bots
+    - Failed PyGame apps
+    - Failed Roblox games/models
+    - Many, MANY YouTube series
+    - ...and much more

 ### Do you have any contact form/information?
-- I currently don't have any official contact email or account.
+- I currently don't have any official **contact** email or social media.
 If you want to contact me about something, use the Issues tab.

-### YouTube channel?
-- Yes!
-I do have a YouTube channel!
-The link is above here.

 ### Can I add you on Discord?
 - I **do not** accept random friend requests, only from people I know irl, sorry.

-### I wanna see more of your projects! ᵔ ᵕ ᵔ
+### I wanna see your projects! ᵔ ᵕ ᵔ
-- Navigate through this repository folders to find out more about my projects!
+- Navigate through my account Repositories tab to find out more about my projects!

-###### Last updated: March 8th, 2023
+##### (not many active projects are there rn)

 ---
 ### 🍦 Fun Facts!
 - My first programming language to ever learn was **Java**.
+- I'm in a love relationship!
+- Back in 2020-2021, I was very problematic on Discord servers... thankfully I changed for the better.
 - I started my YouTube adventure by accident!

 ---
 And that's all!
 Thanks for reading!
-###### 08/03/2023
+###### 09/01/2024

 <!--
 **ItsMayonesa/ItsMayonesa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.